 Government makes "restriction-testing declaration" and issues compulsory testing notice in respect of specified "restricted area" in Sham Shui Po

 A Government spokesman said, "Under Cap.
 599J, the Government can, according to the needs of infection control, make a 'restriction-testing declaration'.
-As a preliminary positive case with an unknown local source was detected today, while the test result was found positive and the case is highly likely to be a re-positive case, upon assessment and as a precautionary measure, the Government decided to make a 'restriction-testing declaration' for the relevant area to ensure the residents therein have not been infected."
+As a case tested preliminarily positive who has lived in the abovementioned building was detected today, and the preliminary test result involved a mutant strain, the risk of infection in the relevant area is assessed to be likely higher, so the Government decided to make a 'restriction-testing declaration' for the relevant area after the test result was found to be positive."

-The Government will set up temporary specimen collection stations at the "restricted area" and request persons subject to compulsory testing to undergo testing before 1am tomorrow.
-Persons subject to compulsory testing will be arranged to undergo nucleic acid test at specimen collection stations where dedicated staff will collect samples through combined nasal and throat swabs.
+The Government will arrange dedicated staff to collect samples through combined nasal and throat swabs at the "restricted area" and request persons subject to compulsory testing to undergo testing before 11pm today.
 Persons subject to compulsory testing must stay at their place of residence until all test results are ascertained to avoid cross-infection risk.
-The Government will arrange door-to-door specimen collection for people with impaired mobility and elderly persons.

 The Government spokesman said, "We understand that this exercise will cause inconvenience to the public.
 The Government has made arrangements to carry out testing for all persons present in the 'restricted area' as soon as possible.
 The aim is to strive to complete testing of all identified persons subject to compulsory testing and confirm the results, and finish the exercise at around 7am tomorrow.
 The Government will make a public announcement when the declaration expires officially.
 In the cases in which employees are unable to go to work because of the declaration, the Government hopes their employers can exercise discretion and not deduct the salaries or benefits of the employees."